top of page

 It's not Imposter Syndrome, or is it? 🤔

 When I asked my client if it could be imposter syndrome, which would be normal to feel in any new job, my client told me that wasn't it.
 It couldn't be, my client told me, because they knew they could add value quickly to the team.
-They told me a few of their strengths that they would bring to their new role and then quickly and seamlessly transitioned into telling me all their flaws that may sabotage them.
-It was almost as if their doubts were so insidious, they crept into my client's thought process.
+They told me a few of their strengths that they would bring to their new role and then they quickly and seamlessly transitioned into telling me all their flaws that may sabotage them.
+It was almost as if their doubts were so insidious, they crept into and re-routed my client's thought process.

-Imposter syndrome IS insidious in that way.
-Imposter Syndrome doesn't mean that you don't have confidence, it just means you have normal doubts and worries.
 Whatever you want to call it, my client's doubts were in the way of their confidence and their strengths.
 Those doubts were in the way of my client finding the right actions to help them, and those doubts were throwing in a lot of distracting worries that weren't helpful.

 Imposter syndrome thoughts can be a sign of progress – showing up right before a new opportunity or challenge, like they did for my client in this example.
 It's normal for high achievers to have doubts.
 And I have a better way to help you support yourself.

 Check out my YouTube playlist on Imposter Syndrome to see if any of these sound like the way your self-doubt, or imposter syndrome messages, show up in your life.
-Then set up a time to talk with me about clearing the noise out of your way so you can lead with confidence at www.victoriascottcoaching.com/schedule.
-You can also sign up for the waitlist for my next Mini Masterclass about overcoming imposter syndrome.

 Comments